Opiates and Opioids – What’s The Difference?

 Do you or a loved one have a problem with opiates?
 If so Detox Plus UK specialises in private residential opiate detox.
 We have several highly reputable CQC registered opiate detox clinics located throughout the UK.

 Detoxing from opiates can be very challenging in the community or at home.
-The severity of unmanaged opiate withdrawal symptoms often leads to opiate-dependent individuals to carry on taking opiates, despite having a great desire or need to stop.
+The severity of unmanaged opiate withdrawal symptoms often leads opiate-dependent individuals to carry on taking opiates, despite having a great desire or need to stop.

 The good news is that detoxing from opiates/opioids doesn’t need to be painful or prolonged.
 Our drug detox clinics specialise in facilitating medical detoxes from all manner of prescription, illicit and over-the-counter opiates.

-Furthermore, all patients that undergo an opiate detox programme with Detox Plus UK will have the opportunity to enter into a bespoke opiate rehabilitation programme.
+Furthermore, all patients who undergo an opiate detox programme with Detox Plus UK will have the opportunity to enter into a bespoke opiate rehabilitation programme.
 We will try to ensure that they never have to return to retaking opiates.

 If you or a loved one want immediate help, please call Detox Plus UK today.

 We can facilitate same day/urgent admissions to our private detox clinics and are dedicated to ensuring that you receive the best treatment and care possible.